 Wendy Roberts

-At the meeting of the Local History Group on 16 November 2017, Wendy Roberts talked about newspaper reports which described experiences of Trumpington men and women in World War 1.
+At the meeting of the Local History Group on 16 November 2017, Wendy Roberts talked about contemporary sources including newspapers which described experiences of Trumpington men and women in World War 1.
 Wendy was assisted by Andrew Roberts, Randall Evans and Edmund Brookes, who read extracts from the papers.
 The meeting report has been updated with four addenda.
 Wendy is a retired academic librarian who has been researching Trumpington and the War.

 Introduction